tidesdb/tidesdb/README.md

 ```

 ## Requirements
-You need cmake and a C compiler that supports C.
+You need cmake and a C compiler.
 You also require the `snappy`, `lz4`, and `zstd` libraries.
 ### Linux
 ```bash